aditya-88/BisqueRNA/README.md

 ## BisqueRNA.R
 The main script written by Oscar Bedoya Reina to perform deconvolution of bulk RNAseq data based on a single cell RNAseq dataset.
 The package used to perform deconvolution here is BisqueRNA.

+This script was modified by **Aditya Singh**

+This modification converts the pipeline into a user software, not requiring any modification to the code.

 To run the script two libraries are needed:
 - BisqueRNA
 - Biobase